Denoising¶

 The denoising module reduces noise in cryo-electron tomograms while preserving structural detail.
 It is typically the first step in a CryoSiam pipeline, preceding semantic segmentation, instance segmentation, or particle identification.

 For best performance, it is recommended to use WBP-reconstructed tomograms, as the denoising model was trained on simulated WBP data.
+Since the implementation of WBP reconstruction in AreTomo3 is different from the IMOD implementation, there is additional model supporting WBP reconstruction from AreTomo3.

 - Left: Raw WBP noisy tomogram